Skip to main content

 An inadequate template will:

-- Produce the same document regardless of what you enter
+• Produce the same document regardless of what you actually enter

-- Leave large sections blank for you to fill in without guidance
+• Leave large sections blank for you to fill in without any guidance

-Many of the free council templates fall into the second category.
+Watch out: many free council templates fall into the second category.
 They exist to give landlords a starting point — not to produce a council-ready document on their own.
+Don't confuse having a template with actually being compliant.

-FRASafe is built specifically for HMO landlords.
+If you want to do it yourself properly, FRASafe is built specifically for HMO landlords.
 Every question maps to a requirement under BS 9792:2025 or the RRO 2005.
 The output is a property-specific PDF accepted for mandatory, additional, and selective HMO licensing applications.
-You can start your assessment here — it is free to complete, £45 for the PDF.
+You can start your assessment here — it's free to complete, £45 for the PDF.

 What about complex or large HMOs?